marklogic-community/hands-on-data-modeling/unit-02/README.md

 In this unit we want to use [CORB](http://developer.marklogic.com/code/corb) to denormalize the EmployeeTables documents we loaded in unit-01 using MLCP.

-## Deploying the Transform

-We can deploy the CORB modules required using the deploy.sh or deploy.bat script.
-This script uses the Management API to register the code with MarkLogic.
-The parameter we pass in is the name of file to be sent.

-    $ ../../deploy.sh 02-uris.xqy
-    $ ../../deploy.sh 02-denormalize.xqy

 ## Running CORB

 This sample CORB command can be used with their supporting files deployed above to denormalize the .csv documents we loaded in unit-01.